mepp/autochimp/readme.txt

 There are many people who have suggested features for AutoChimp.
 Special consideration needs to be made to the following people who had an active role in contributing by providing a detailed design, monetary sponsorship, or offering to test and provide useful feedback:

-1) Anton Alksnin at [Forex Alert](http://www.forex-alert.net "Forex Alert") for supporting the "blog post to campaign" feature.
+1. Anton Alksnin at [Forex Alert](http://www.forex-alert.net "Forex Alert") for supporting the "blog post to campaign" feature.
-2) Peter Michael at [FlowDrops](http://www.flowdrops.com/) for some quality testing.
+1. Peter Michael at [FlowDrops](http://www.flowdrops.com/) for some quality testing.
-3) [Latinos a Morir](http://www.latinosamorir.com/) for supporting the BuddyPress Synchronization feature.
+1. [Latinos a Morir](http://www.latinosamorir.com/) for supporting the BuddyPress Synchronization feature.
-4) Bryan Hoffman at [Dwell DFW Apartments](http://apartments.dwelldfw.com/dallas/) for supporting synchronizing all WordPress user fields.
+1. Bryan Hoffman at [Dwell DFW Apartments](http://apartments.dwelldfw.com/dallas/) for supporting synchronizing all WordPress user fields.
-5) Sarah Anderson for quality testing.
+1. Sarah Anderson for quality testing.
-6) Morgan at [Satellite Jones](http://satellitejones.com/) for catching the "wp_" bug.
+1. Morgan at [Satellite Jones](http://satellitejones.com/) for catching the "wp_" bug.
-7) Jamie at [WunderDojo](http://www.wunderdojo.com) for a much better solution to the 'temporary email' problem when a user or admin changes the email address for an account.
+1. Jamie at [WunderDojo](http://www.wunderdojo.com) for a much better solution to the 'temporary email' problem when a user or admin changes the email address for an account.
+1. Tristan at [Grasshopper Herder](http://grasshopperherder.com/) for sponsorship of AutoChimp 2.0.
+1. The folks at [MailChimp](http://www.mailchimp.com) for sponsorship of AutoChimp 2.0.
+1. [Web Tonic](http://www.webtonic.co.nz/) for sponsorship of AutoChimp 2.0.
+1. [Allen Hancock](http://www.kayakmississippi.com/), sponsor of the Phatwater Kayak Challenge 42 miles on the Mighty Mississippi.
+1. Several anonymous contributions to the AutoChimp 2.0 project.
+1. Katherine Boroski, [BKB Design Group](http://www.bkbdesigngroup.com), for reporting the '.' in Category names bug.

 == License ==